robcarver17/pysystemtrade/docs/instruments.md

 Freq: B, Length: 2314, dtype: float64
 ```

-However it turns out that V2X is a 'bad market' and ought to be excluded for optimisation:
+However, it turns out that V2X is a 'bad market' and ought to be excluded for optimisation:

 ```
 "V2X" in system.get_list_of_bad_markets()